steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/MIDI-Note-Parameters.md

 ## Prerequisites

-* A Program with a Lua Script module and a Synth zone.
+* A program with a Lua Script module and a synth zone.
 * A macro page with a value box.

 ## Defining a Parameter for MIDI Notes